liam-wiltshire/talks/postgres/content.md

    - JSONB stores the data as a binary representation
 - JSONB data tends to be larger than JSON data, but is much more flexible and quicker to query

+???

+- As a rule, there isn't really a reason to use JSON over JSONB
+    - JSONB is very new (last 2 releases)
+- There are functions to perform json-operations on a JSON field
+- But JSONB will almost certainly be quicker

 ---

 class: content-even